benjnguyen/R4DS-TidyTuesday/README.md

 ## How does gender correlate with crash incidences and crash type?

 The data contains information about the gender of the people involved in the crashes -- for the same reason I investigated age, I would like to investigate gender.
-To be honest, it's just a lot of fun investigating these multi-variate distributions -- as you can tell, I've plotted many of them!

 ![Rplot-gender](https://user-images.githubusercontent.com/35606112/60137370-4c11ae00-976c-11e9-9d9d-e71a94e38de5.png)